-The Required Maintenance Schedule specifies how often you should have your car serviced and what things need attention.
-It is essential that your car be serviced as scheduled to retain its high level of safety, dependability, and emission control performance.
+The Maintenance Schedule specifies how often you should have your car serviced and what things need attention.
+It is essential that your car be serviced as scheduled to retain its high level of safety, dependability, and emissions control performance.

 The services and time or mileage intervals shown in the maintenance schedule assume you will use your car as normal transportation for passengers and their possessions.
-You should:
+You should also follow these recommendations:

 - Avoid exceeding your car's load limit.
 This puts excess strain on the engine, brakes, and many other parts of your car.
-The load limit is shown on the label on the driver's glove box. - Operate your car on reasonable roads within the legal speed limit.

-- Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with a pump octane number of 86 or higher.
+The load limit is shown on the label on the driver's doorjamb. - Operate your car on reasonable roads within the legal speed limit. - Drive your car regularly over a distance of several miles (kilometers). - Always use unleaded gasoline with a pump octane number of 86 or higher (see page 78).